notCandeias66/notCandeias66/README.md

 <h1 align="center">Hi 👋, I'm Afonso Candeias</h1>
 <h3 align="center">A passionate student from Portugal</h3>

-- 📚 I’m currently in **MSc in Telecommunications and Computer Engineering at ISCTE**
+- 📚 Just finished my **MSc in Telecommunications and Computer Engineering at ISCTE**

 - 📫 How to reach me **candeiasafonso@gmail.com**